AnthonyTechnologies/python-styleguide/code_file_layout.md

   - y conflicts with a top-level name defined in the current module
   - y conflicts with a common parameter name that is part of the public API (e.g., features)
   - y is an inconveniently long name
-  - y is too generic in the context of your code (e.g., from storage.file_system import options as fs_options)
+  - y is too generic in the context of the code (e.g., from storage.file_system import options as fs_options)
 - Use `import y as z` only when z is a standard abbreviation (e.g., `import numpy as np`)

 Exemptions: